 - “This is great.
 Would love to stock it when ready, so keep in touch.”

 Something I am especially proud of is the fact that I had interest from health professionals in hospitals like Great Ormond Street Hospital, Alder Hay and Sheffield.

 6. What are the next steps for you with being able to produce MEDAPTI?

 The next step is to raise enough money to pay for the tooling and produce the first batch of MEDAPTI.

 Thank you Dora for sharing your story about how you were inspired to create MEDAPTI.

-If you are interested in helping to support Dora to produce the first batch of MEDAPTI, you can find out more on her Kickstarter page.
+If you are interested in helping to support Dora to produce the first batch of MEDAPTI, you can find out more here.